10 Things to Know About Background Screening

 If you decide to request a DBS check using Complete Background Screening, expect a timescale as follows:

-85% of enhanced disclosures returned within 5 working days.
+- 85% of enhanced disclosures returned within 5 working days.

-95% of standard disclosures returned within 5 working days.
+- 95% of standard disclosures returned within 5 working days.

-80% of basic disclosures returned within 10 working days.
+- 80% of basic disclosures returned within 10 working days.

 Whether this is a requirement or not will depend largely on your industry.

 However, it is recommended that all job applicants, staff and volunteers within an organisation are screened in one way or another.
-This may not always be a DBS check as the law may not support it.
+This may not always be a DBS check, as the law may not support it.
 Your organisation may opt to undertake a basic level disclosure only.
 Alternatively, CBS can provide a host of additional screening products such as BPSS.
 BS7858, etc.

 The task of verifying work history is something that an employer can in theory do fairly simply by just contacting the former employer of the person in question.
 However, this presents potential problems as many employers are unaware of what they can and can’t say about a former employer.
 This becomes a bigger issue should the comments they wish to make be negative in nature.
-As such many former employers limit the information they pass on to the more basic facts such as the dates they were employed, their title, job duties and wage.
+As such, many former employers limit the information they pass on to the more basic facts such as the dates they were employed, their title, job duties and wage.

-If someone is going to be working with children, money or vulnerable adults, then a potential employer will run you through a background check to ensure that you are properly qualified to look after children, check your credit to ensure you can be trusted to handle money or your work experience when caring for an elderly person with medical issues.
+If someone is going to be working with children, money or vulnerable adults, then a potential employer will run you through a background check to ensure that you are properly qualified to look after children, check your credit to ensure you can be trusted to handle money, or your work experience when caring for an elderly person with medical issues.

 When you decide to run a background check on an applicant, the employer must first get the applicant’s express written permission to do so.
 Employers should remember that while background checks are very common and a regular part of the application process, the proper steps and consent must be gained first from the applicant before background screening can be carried out.

-Various studies show that60% of CVs contain inaccurate information.
+Various studies show that 60% of CVs contain inaccurate information.
 It is human nature to exaggerate and over-emphasise certain aspects of our history, work experience or qualifications to improve the chances of getting hired, but not many applicants recognise the seriousness that comes with lying on their CV.

 Background checks are the only real way to find out what information is true and what is false or exaggerated.
-With so many different aspects to consider with a candidate and their CV such as education, work history, professional licences and criminal history; verification background screening checks are important and essential if you really want to know who you are hiring.
+With so many different aspects to consider with a candidate and their CV – such as education, work history, professional licences and criminal history – verification background screening checks are important and essential if you really want to know who you are hiring.

 Many employers are understanding and considerate when it comes to an applicant’s less than perfect history.
 No one is without fault and mistakes are a part of life.
-Offences such as driving convictions are quite common and are less of a consideration in the employment process that a candidate may think (unless the position is for a driving job of course).
+Offences such as driving convictions are quite common and are less of a consideration in the employment process than a candidate may think (unless the position is for a driving job, of course).
 It is always better to get out ahead of these kinds of issues and control the narrative, rather than attempt to cover up any past errors.